 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients to make the quinoa salad
+Ingredients to make an apple walnut salad

-- Apples: Apples add a great crunch texture and their sweetness works so well with the other ingredients – perfect for fall when apples are at their peak.
+- Apples: Apples add a great crunch texture, and their sweetness works so well with the other ingredients – perfect for fall when apples are at their peak.

 - Quinoa: Packed with proteins (even more than some meat sources), quinoa is an excellent base for this salad that acts like a grain but actually makes the salad more filling!